Some are concerned that audit shows top Metro managers may be blocking reforms

 There’s “a culture of protection” at Metro, Connolly added, that has resulted in “undue protection of wrongdoers and an utter lack of accountability for those who jeopardize public safety, and that’s got to change.”

 The audit released Tuesday outlined the same communication and workplace culture problems that plagued the delayed responses to a Red Line crash in 2009 that killed nine people and the L’Enfant Plaza smoke incident.
-It pointed to a toxic atmosphere where bosses threaten subordinates and take over the controls of the rail system without letting controllers know, which could lead to chaos and deadly collisions on the tracks.
+It pointed to a toxic atmosphere in which bosses threaten subordinates and take over the controls of the rail system without letting controllers know, which could lead to chaos and deadly collisions on the tracks.

 The audit highlighted 21 safety issues Metro needed to fix or improve, many of which had been previously cited by the NTSB or the Federal Transit Administration.